Frequently Asked Questions

 Did you get my registration/payment?

 For the registration, you will get a confirmation email right away.
 If that does not arrive, please let us know.
 When you wire your fees it often takes a few days for the bank to process it.
 PayPal is much faster but charges us fees, that is why we prefer bank transfer if possible.
 Either way, when your payment arrives we will inform you a few days afterwards.

 My country does not allow PayPal/I have no possibility to wire money to you upfront.
 What can I do?

 If it is not possible for you to wire us your fee upfront, then let us know.
 We generally require upfront payment, but can make the rare exception.
 We cannot, however, postpone the payment for food for you.

 Can you send me an official invitation to get a European Schengen visa?

 Yes we can! 🙂 We can send you a letter describing the event, that you can present to the Slovak embassy, as well as the invitation letter – in this case we need payment for the whole event from you in advance.
 Even with this invitation letter, we cannot guarantee that you will receive the visa, as the individual embassy in each country is fully responsible for this.

 Is this another Polyglot Conference?

-No, Polyglot Conference is a separate event organized by our friends Richard Simcott and Alex Rawlings which takes place in different countries every year (the next one is planned for Iceland in autumn 2017).
-Both events are trying to join polyglots and enable the polyglot community to get together and share our great passion for languages.
-We are very happy to receive participants who have been to Polyglot Conferences and would like to meet like-minded language lovers again.
+No, Polyglot Conference is a separate event organized by our friends Richard Simcott and Alex Rawlings which takes place in different countries every year (the next one is planned for Slovenia in October 2018).
+There is another event which we highly recommend called LangFest, held annualy in August in Canada.
+All three events are trying to join polyglots and language enthusiasts and enable the polyglot community to get together and share our great passion for languages.
+We are very happy to receive participants who have been to Polyglot Conferences and LangFests and would like to meet like-minded language lovers again.